EamonnOCearnaigh/NeuralNetworks/README.md

-# Classification
+# NeuralNetworks
-University Project: Programming &amp; Mathematics for AI (Task 3 of 4)
+University Project: Programming &amp; Mathematics for AI (Tasks 3 and 4 of 4)